 Mysterious departures clutching a black briefcase full of regalia were a regular occurrence in my childhood.
-Most of the senior males in my family are or were Masons.
-One of my earliest memories is being shown the Temple at my Grandfathers Lodge.
+Most of the adult males in my family were Freemasons.
+One of my earliest memories is being shown the Temple at my Grandfathers Masonic Lodge.
 The Masons are not a secret organisation; rather “an organisation with secrets” was the mantra.
 The Masonic Hall might have been a regular meeting place for the men but women were welcomed in just twice a year for Ladies Evening and the New Year Party.
 So when I learnt that anyone can visit the Freemasons’ Hall in Covent Garden I was off in a flash.

 All those mysterious masonic rituals take place in Masonic Temples.
 As headquarters of the United Grand Lodge of England the Freemasons’ Hall has many temple but most magnificent of them all is the Grand Temple.
-The doors to the Grand Temple itself is guarded by vast cast bronze doors, each weighing one and a quarter tonnes and at the time of their making were the largest in Europe.
+The doors to the Grand Temple are vast.
+They are made of cast bronze and each weighs one and a quarter tonnes.
+At the time of their making were the largest in Europe.
 Monumental the doors maybe but so accurately engineered that you can open them with just one finger.
-If the previous rooms have been jaw dropping the Temple itself is awe inspiring even empty, it must be an impressive sight when filled with 2,000 men clad in leather aprons.
+If the previous rooms have been jaw dropping the Temple itself is awe inspiring.
+Even empty it is jawdropping, it must be an impressive sight when filled with 2,000 men clad in leather aprons.
 123 feet long, 90 feet wide and 62 feet high, the room is huge.
 Masonic symbols abound, seven stars representing the seven liberal arts adorn the ceiling, with one and half million tiny tiles making up the mosaic that covers the coving.
-At the centre of the temple is a chequer board carpet on which the rituals unfold.
+At the centre of the temple is a chequer board carpet on which the masonic rituals unfold.

 Covent Garden is awash with bars, cafes and restaurants on this occasion I headed for the Poetry Café hidden down a side street of Drury Lane.
 They serve excellent coffee and cakes as well as light lunches and in the evening it plays host to poetry readings.